chesstrainer-package.Rd

 You will then receive a prompt to enter a player name.
 Choose a name and hit enter.

-The trainer then starts in ‘add’ mode (see the ‘Note’ section below if you receive an error that the graphics device does not support event handling).
+The trainer then starts in add mode (see the ‘Note’ section at the bottom if you receive an error that the graphics device does not support event handling).
 For now, click on the window showing the chess board and hit <space>

 key will provide a hint showing which piece to move.
 Hitting <h>

-In test mode, information is shown at the bottom about the current mode, the player name, the name of the current sequence, the current move number and the total number of moves of the sequence, the number of times that the sequence has been played so far, and the sequence score (see below).
+In test mode, information is shown at the bottom about the current mode, the name of the current sequence, the player name, the current move number and the total number of moves of the sequence, the number of times that the sequence has been played so far, the age of the sequence (how many days ago the sequence was last played), the estimated difficulty of the sequence (see below), and the sequence score (see below).

 With <F1>